 When it comes to getting a real badass burger, there’s just nothing better, in my opinion, than one made with Wagyu (pronounced: wah-gyoo) beef.
 The Japanese, man, they must be holding the secrets to the universe or something.
 Because they have figured out how to tweak the genetics of the average moo-moo in a way that creates an intense marbling of fat for a buttery burger that should make other cows ashamed of themselves.
 Even though there is a lot of controversy over whether this ground cow is really better than other varieties, I’m here to tell you, it is.
 It’s akin to flying first class and then trying to go back to economy fare to save a little money.
 Anyone who has done this understands that it’s impossible, at least not without spending hours drowning in buyer’s remorse and suicidal tendencies.
 I would caution you this: If you do not have the cash to consistently fly among the champagne-sipping privileged traveler, do not dip your toe in those waters, not even once.
 It’s aeronautic heroin up there in the front.

 But Wagyu burgers, while definitely more expensive than the craptastic skultch you’ll find in the supermarket, is something that Mr. Every Man can afford to do on occasion.
-Ground Wagyu beef can be purchased for as little as $14 per pound through local farms, like my go-to at the moment, Vermont Wagyu.
+Ground Wagyu beef can be purchased for as little as $12.11 per pound through local farms and meat membership platforms, like my go-to at the moment, Crowd Cow.
 They specialize in raising 100% full-blooded Wagyu cattle and their products are verified by the American Wagyu Association.
 Not every farm can say that.
 I mean, there are a lot of meat shops out there claiming that they’ve got the goods, but unless the customer knows the difference, they could easily end up on the business end of a beef bamboozle.

 Part of what makes Wagyu beef better than others is the cows are provided with a happy, low-stress life where they are grass and mash-fed and free to roam in acres of pasture until their number is up.
 Hell, who wouldn’t be okay with moo-ving on to the great beyond between two buns and a slice of pepperjack cheese if they got to hang out in the hills of Vermont overlooking the Connecticut river?
 All I’m saying is these cows have a better life than most humans.
 So it makes sense that buying Wagyu beef from top-notch farms and not leaning on Walmart slaughterhouses is the way to go when wanting to procure a pound or two for a real-deal burger night.